Spontaneous baryosynthesis with large initial phase: Asymmetry Distribution

 \section{Asymmetry Distribution}

 The initial value of the phase field $\theta_i$ at the onset of its oscillations is not fixed but is determined by quantum fluctuations during cosmological inflation.
 We examine the probability distribution $f(\phi, t)$ for a light scalar field $\phi$ (with $\theta = \phi/f$) during inflation.
 This distribution can be derived from the Fokker-Planck equation \cite{LINDE1982335, Vennin_2015}, which, for a massless field ($m \ll H_\star$), results in a Gaussian distribution.
-Starting from an initial value $\phi_u$ when inflation begins, the probability density of finding the field at value $\phi$ after time $t$ is:
+Starting from an initial value $\phi_u$ when inflation begins, the probability density of finding the field at value $\phi$ after time $t$ is given as \cite{Belotsky:2018wph}:

 where $\sigma(t) = \frac{H_\star}{2\pi} \sqrt{H_\star t}$.
 This describes the field's random walk due to quantum fluctuations superimposed on the classical slow-roll motion.
 The baryon asymmetry produced in spontaneous baryogenesis is highly dependent on the initial phase $\theta_i$ at the end of inflation.
-Converting the distribution for $\phi$ into one for the phase $\theta_i = \phi_i / f$, and assuming inflation lasts for $N \approx 60$ e-folds ($t \approx 60 H_\star^{-1}$), we obtain the probability distribution for the initial misalignment angle after inflation:
+Converting the distribution for $\phi$ into one for the phase $\theta_i = \phi_i / f$, and assuming inflation lasts for $N \approx 60$ e-folds ($t \approx 60 H_\star^{-1}$), one obtains the probability distribution for the initial misalignment angle after inflation:

 where $\sigma' = \frac{H_\star}{2\pi f} \sqrt{60}$.
 A key aspect of cosmological inflation is that causally disconnected regions evolve independently.
 The entire observable universe today originates from approximately $e^{3N} \approx e^{180}$ such independent Hubble patches at the end of inflation.
 Within each patch, $\theta_i$ is nearly uniform but varies randomly between patches according to the distribution \eqref{distr}.
 This renders spontaneous baryogenesis an \textit{inhomogeneous} process on super-Hubble scales at this epoch; different regions will yield different baryon asymmetries.
-The probability that a given Hubble patch has a misalignment angle shifted by more than $\pi$ from its initial value $\theta_u$ is:
+The probability that the misalignment angle in a given Hubble patch deviates from its mean value $\theta_u$ by more than $\pi$ is given by the two-sided tail of a Gaussian distribution~\cite{Belotsky:2018wph}: